Arizona Freedom Caucus: 2020 presidential election

 In April 2024, Hoffman and former caucus member Sen. Anthony Kern were indicted by a grand jury for their role in the Trump fake electors plot.
 The pair, along with 11 other Arizona Republicans, asserted themselves as the state's electors with the intent to vote for Donald Trump, despite the fact that Joe Biden had won the state and the results had already been certified by the state.

-While on the House Municipal Oversight and Elections Committee and the Senate Elections Committee, caucus members invited individuals that reject the 2020 presidential election results to testify where they advocated election conspiracy theories.
+While on the House Municipal Oversight and Elections Committee and the Senate Elections Committee, caucus members invited individuals that rejected the 2020 presidential election results to testify where they advocated election conspiracy theories.

-Ballot and candidate positions
+Election reform

 In the run-up to the 2024 elections, the Caucus opposed Proposition 140 (the Make Elections Fair AZ Act), which would have allowed for the possibility of ranked-choice voting in some races.
 Hoffman said the Caucus wants to make the election system more efficient and secure, believing it to be "vulnerable".
+In the 2025–26 legislative session, the Caucus supported the Arizona Secure Elections Act, which would have required an ID to vote, required voters using mail-in votes to verify their address each year, and reformed the limits on early voting, among other changes.
+Hoffman called the bill a "long-needed structural reform."

 The Caucus also supported former Rep. Justin Heap in his run to be Maricopa County Recorder, an official that oversees election management in the county.
-Heap defeated Stephen Richer in the primary, who had be accused by Kari Lake of interfering with election results in the 2022 elections.
+Heap defeated Stephen Richer in the primary, who Kari Lake accused of interfering with the 2022 election results.

 Immigration and border security

 The Caucus is highly critical of illegal immigration, and has introduced and supported legislation to strengthen its border with Mexico, increase the rate of deportations, and cooperate with federal immigration officials.
-Advocates for undocumented immigrants have criticized the caucus's rhetoric and policies, calling some of their bills "twisted and sick".
+Advocates for illegal immigrants have criticized the caucus's rhetoric and policies, calling some of their bills "twisted and sick".

-In 2025, Hoffman introduced legislation that would provide a $2,500 bounty to law enforcement officers that assist in a successful deportation; the low planned to tax remittances to fund the effort.
+In 2025, Hoffman introduced legislation that would provide a $2,500 bounty to law enforcement officers that assist in a successful deportation, taxing remittances to fund the effort.